1995–96 Utah Jazz season

 The 1995–96 Utah Jazz season was the 22nd season for the Utah Jazz in the National Basketball Association, and their 17th season in Salt Lake City, Utah.

+Season summary

+Off-season

-During the off-season, the Jazz signed free agents Chris Morris, Greg Foster, and second-year guard Howard Eisley.
-The team also released James Donaldson, who was out with a strained hamstring, to free agency in December.
+The Jazz had the 28th overall pick in the 1995 NBA draft, and selected center Greg Ostertag from the University of Kansas.
+During the off-season, the team signed free agents Chris Morris, Greg Foster, and second-year guard Howard Eisley.
+The team also released James Donaldson, who was out due to a strained hamstring, to free agency in December.